If you or your loved one has suffered a catastrophic injury due to negligence of another, fight back.

 - Dangerous products can seriously injure an individual even when they are used properly, and can result in any of the above depending on the type of product that caused the accident.
 (See product liability attorney.)

-If you suffer from a catastrophic injury, you need the Elia Law Firm.
+If you suffer from a catastrophic injury and are in San Diego or anywhere in San Diego county, you need the Elia Law Firm.

-We are experts in all aspects of catastrophic personal injury law in San Diego, surrounding areas, and throughout the state of California.
+We are experts in all aspects of catastrophic personal injury law and serve clients in San Diego and throughout the state of California.
 Our client-focused practice doesn’t skimp on what’s important.
 We provide for all an aggressive lawsuit that explores all legal avenues on a client’s behalf and a leave-no-stone-unturned approach to discovery and investigation.